patelseth/TodoApp/README.md

 - Only these transitions are allowed:
   - `Pending` → `In Progress`
   - `In Progress` → `Completed`
-- All other transitions are rejected and covered by tests.
+- All other transitions are rejected and covered by backend tests.

 ---